jeonghyukpark/msi_highlow/README.md

-# A comparative analysis of
+# Comparative analysis of high- and low-level deep learning approaches in microsatellite instability prediction

 Python code for models used in the paper that can reproduce its results.
 Code for training is in preparation <br />